 If your pain is not well controlled you may be reluctant to take deep breaths and avoid coughing.
-If you feel that pain is impairing your ability to keep your chest clear, please tell somebody so that your pain control may be reviewed.
-It is important to take painkillers regularly to allow pain free movement which aids recovery.
+If you feel the pain is impairing your ability to keep your chest clear, please tell somebody so that your pain control may be reviewed.
+It is important to take pain killers regularly following surgery to allow pain free movement which aids recovery.